openjck/presentation-mozilla-internship-2011/script.md

 * Finally, I wanted to ensure that people providing feedback on UserVoice were rewarded for their efforts.
 They took the time to submit this great insight, so they deserved to see some action taken in response.
-* Again I insulated developers from those discussions and gave them specific tasks to work on.
+* Again I turned these thoughts into individual tasks.
 Developers had specific tasks and users had an easy way to provide feedback.
 Everyone was happy.

 Slide 11
 --------